 The Bigger Picture

-Growing up in the Church, I believed the Lord had raised up Joseph Smith for the purpose of setting up and organizing "the one true church," but like most members, I wasn't seeing the grander purpose of the Restoration.
+Growing up in the Church, I believed that the Lord raised up Joseph Smith for the purpose of setting up and organizing "the one true church," but like most members, I wasn't seeing the grander purpose of the Restoration.
 Starting up a religious denomination was small potatoes compared to the real mission the Lord had in mind for His servant.
 Joseph certainly realized that the Church was merely step one, and a minor step compared to what was to come:

 "I calculate to be one of the instruments of setting up the kingdom of Daniel, by the word of the Lord, and I intend to lay a foundation that will revolutionize the whole world."
 (The Words of Joseph Smith, Ehat and Cook, eds.pg 367.)The prophet made that statement in a discourse given on May 12th, 1844.
 So if you happen to be, oh, let's say, D. Todd Christofferson (to pull a name at random), and you firmly believe that "the Church is, after all, the kingdom of God on the earth," then you're in for some mental gymnastics trying to reconcile what Joseph Smith is saying in that statement.
 Because if you're reading that statement of intent to mean Joseph has some plans to lay the foundation of a church that will revolutionize the whole world, you're going to have to admit he's getting a late start on the project, because six and a half weeks from the date Joseph Smith made that declaration, he will be dead.
 Was Joseph Smith, on the very eve of his death, thinking about laying the foundation for the very religious society he had already established fourteen years earlier?